Ancient Cretan Women’s Fashion: Dressing Like a Minoan

 Typically flounced (in later periods) and ankle-length, their skirts usually had pleats, ribbons, fringes—you name it.
 Other key features include: multi-layered, bell-shaped, and horizontal ruffles that sometimes widened on the way down.
 Alternatively, there were dresses with a v-shape, wrap-type style.
 Sheer veils were also sometimes incorporated.

-Hand-woven Open Bodices
+Hand-Woven Open Bodices

 Akin to “cardigans”, the sleeves were typically short or went halfway down the arms.
 Their often uncovered breasts signified fertility.
 On occasion, you’ll see tassels dangling from the sleeves in frescoes.
 Also on occasion, bodices curve into a high collar behind the nape of the neck.

-Exquisitely Adorned, Waist-slendering Belts
+Exquisitely Adorned, Waist-Slendering Belts

 These belts remind me of the traditional Cretan costume I would wear during my Greek dance performances: wide, long, and intricately decorated.
 And they were tied super tight; I couldn’t wait to untie that thing after those performances.